-From 2014/2015 to 2018/2019, there were 463 deaths among Manitoba children.
-This represented a rate of 28.9 deaths per 100,000 children.
-The child mortality rate in the Northern Health Region was significantly higher than Manitoba overall, while the rate in the Winnipeg health region was significantly lower.
+From 2015/2016 to 2019/2020, there were 479 deaths among Manitoba children.
+This represented a rate of 29.7 deaths per 100,000 children.
+The child mortality rate in the Northern Health Region was

 Figure 15 shows the child mortality rate in Manitoba over time.
-The child mortality rate in Manitoba appears to have increased over time, with male mortality rate usually higher than that of females.
+The child mortality rate in Manitoba has varied over time, with male mortality rate usually higher than that of females.